 "Open" contracts are defined in Idaho Code as "mandatory use."
 There are statutory penalties (enforced against the individual employee) for failure to utilize an open contract, regardless of dollar amount.
-The state's "open" contracts are listed on DOP's webpage at: Statewide Contracts The majority of these contracts are mandatory use (e.g. office supplies, facilities MRO, IT Services, furniture, etc.).
+The state's "open" contracts are listed on DOP's webpage at: http://purchasing.idaho.gov/statewide_contracts.html.
+The majority of these contracts are mandatory use (e.g. office supplies, facilities MRO, IT Services, furniture, etc.).
 A few are optional (as designated on the face of the contract).